AdobeDocs/experience-platform.en/help/destinations/destination-sdk/supported-functions.md

 Experience Platform Destination SDK uses [[!DNL Pebble] templates](https://pebbletemplates.io/) to allow you to transform and filter the data exported out of Experience Platform to your destination into the format you need.

-The Experience Platform [!DNL Pebble] implementation has a couple of changes to the out-of-the box version provided by [!DNL Pebble].
+The Experience Platform [!DNL Pebble] implementation has some changes, compared to the out-of-the box version provided by [!DNL Pebble].
 Also, in addition to the out-of-the-box functions provided by [!DNL Pebble], Adobe has created some additional functions that you can use with Destination SDK.

+## Where to use {#where-to-use}

+Use the supported functions and filters listed further below on this page when [creating a message transformation template](./create-template.md) for the data exported out of Experience Platform to your destination.
+The message transformation template is used in the [destination server configuration](./server-and-template-configuration.md) for streaming destinations.

-## Prerequisites
+## Prerequisites {#prerequisites}

 To understand the concepts and functions in this reference page, read the [Message format](/help/destinations/destination-sdk/message-format.md) document first.
-You need to understand the [structure of a profile](/help/destinations/destination-sdk/message-format.md#profile-structure) in Experience Platform before you can use [!DNL Pebble] templates to transform and filter exported data.
+You need to understand the [structure of a profile](/help/destinations/destination-sdk/message-format.md#profile-structure) in Experience Platform before you can use [!DNL Pebble] templates to transform and filter the exported data.

-Before you advance to the functions documented below, review templating examples in the section [Using a templating language for the identity, attributes, and segment membership transformations](/help/destinations/destination-sdk/message-format.md#using-templating).
+Before you advance to the functions documented below, review the templating examples in the section [Using a templating language for the identity, attributes, and segment membership transformations](/help/destinations/destination-sdk/message-format.md#using-templating).
 The examples in there start off very simple and increase in complexity.

 ## Supported [!DNL Pebble] functions {#supported-functions}